-The course is designed to instruct students in the art of cinematic discourse and provide them with a set of information that will help them develop and/or improve essential analytical skills in interpreting contemporary American cinema.
-It also invites students to participate more judiciously in the analysis of American cinema with the intention to enable them question their own role as passive spectators and increase their ability to watch films actively and critically.
+The course is designed to instruct students in the art of cinematic discourse and provide them with a set of information to help them develop and/or improve essential analytical skills in interpreting contemporary American cinema.
+It also invites students to participate more judiciously in the analysis of American cinema with the intention to enable them to question their role as passive spectators and increase their ability to watch films actively and critically.

 Course content:

-In this course we will examine major issues in film theory and contemporary approaches to understanding film.
-Since the 1970s, scholars have developed a variety of critical methods for the study of media texts, and this course focuses on the most viable ones to provide students with tools necessary to interpret films as socio-cultural and ideological productions.
+This course will examine significant issues in film theory and contemporary approaches to understanding the film.
+Since the 1970s, scholars have developed a variety of critical methods for studying media texts.
+This course focuses on the most viable ones to provide students with the tools necessary to interpret films as socio-cultural and ideological productions.

-Week 1: Introduction

-Week 2: Ideology
+Week 1: Introduction Week 2: Ideology Reading assignment: